SRFS Sidebar Menu

 Students have multiple pages where they can log on or where they will be directed to log on.
 They include the Penn Portal, Penn InTouch, and the Student Financial Services website.
 Authorized users are emailed a link when they accept a student’s invitation.

 Yes, you can print a remittance slip from Penn.Pay to include with a mailed check.
 Be sure to write the student’s full name and 8 digit PennCard number on the check.
 Payments may be mailed to:

 University of Pennsylvania

 Philadelphia, PA 19104

-If you have submitted a credit card payment in error, please contact Student Financial Services within 3-5 business days and they will discuss your options.
+If you have submitted a credit card or electronic check (ACH) payment in error, please contact Student Accounts at email@example.com immediately.